×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Haarlem involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a studio apartment to a family home.
 Next, you should research the different neighborhoods in Haarlem to find one that suits your lifestyle and preferences.
 Some popular neighborhoods include the Grote Markt, Kleverpark, and Vijfhoek.
 Once you have an idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rental properties in Haarlem.
 These include Pararius, Funda, and Expat Rentals.
 You can also consider hiring a real estate agent to help you in your search.
 They can provide you with expert advice and access to listings that may not be publicly available.
 When you find a property you're interested in, you'll need to contact the landlord or real estate agent to arrange a viewing.
 It's important to view the property in person before making a decision.
 If you decide to proceed with a property, you'll need to provide certain documents such as proof of income and identification.
 You'll also need to sign a rental agreement and pay a deposit, which is usually equivalent to one or two months' rent.
-Finally, once the paperwork is complete and the deposit is paid, you can move into your new home in Haarlem," said one expat who made the move to Haarlem.
+Finally, once the paperwork is complete and the deposit is paid, you can move into your new home in Haarlem," remarked one expat who made the move to Haarlem.

 What is a typical expat home or apartment like in Haarlem?

 "A typical expat home or apartment in Haarlem, is often located in the city center or in the suburban areas.
 These homes are usually historic, with traditional Dutch architecture, featuring high ceilings, large windows, and sometimes even original details like wooden beams or ornate plasterwork.
 The apartments are often spacious, with one to three bedrooms, a living room, a kitchen, and one or two bathrooms.
 The kitchen is usually equipped with modern appliances, including a dishwasher, oven, and refrigerator.
 The living room is typically large and bright, with plenty of natural light coming in through the large windows.
 The bedrooms are also well-lit and airy, often with built-in wardrobes for storage.
 The bathrooms in these homes are usually modern and clean, often featuring a shower, a bathtub, or both.
 Some apartments may also have a small balcony or terrace, offering a nice outdoor space for relaxation.
 Most expat homes in Haarlem are rented furnished, which means they come with all the necessary furniture and appliances.
 This can include a bed, a sofa, a dining table, chairs, and sometimes even a washing machine and dryer.
 The homes are usually located in safe, quiet neighborhoods, close to local amenities like shops, restaurants, and parks.
 They are also often conveniently located near public transportation links, making it easy for expats to commute to work or explore the city.
 In terms of style, many expat homes in Haarlem blend traditional Dutch elements with modern design.
 This can result in a unique and comfortable living space that feels both familiar and exciting for expats.
 In addition to the indoor spaces, some expat homes in Haarlem may also have access to shared outdoor spaces, such as a garden or courtyard.
 These can provide a great place for relaxation and socializing with neighbors.
-Overall, a typical expat home in Haarlem offers a comfortable and convenient living environment, combining the charm of Dutch architecture with the conveniences of modern living," replied a member in Haarlem.
+Overall, a typical expat home in Haarlem offers a comfortable and convenient living environment, combining the charm of Dutch architecture with the conveniences of modern living," remarked one expat who made the move to Haarlem.

 What is the average cost of housing in Haarlem?